pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/designing_persistence/_index.md

 #### Pre-conditions

-With a view to create our example, we need to import the following components.
-Among them, the two most important ones are IdentifiableMySqlPersistence and IdentifiablePostgrePersistence from Pip.Services, which will be used to define our persistence components.
+With a view to create our example, we need to import the following components:

 {{< tabsection >}}
   Not available